TD Ameritrade vs BDSwiss Comparison

 Who offers more research tools, TD Ameritrade or BDSwiss?

-In terms of research and research tools TD Ameritrade gives traders the following tools: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources).
-In comparison BDSwiss has the tools listed here: Autochartist, Daily Market Commentary, Stock Charts and Social Trading / Copy Trading., neither have Trading Central (Recognia)
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+TD Ameritrade delivers the following research tools: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources).
+BDSwiss, on the other hand, provides the tools listed here: Autochartist, Daily Market Commentary, Stock Charts and Social Trading / Copy Trading.
+Neither have Trading Central (Recognia)